danedwardsdeveloper/simple-order--portfolio/Journal.md

 -  Lots of work on test utilities and API tests
 -  Made a createOrder function and tests, which was very difficult

+# Monday 5 May

+-  Completely forgot about journaling but I've been working on the website every waking moment.
+The launch is in sight!!
+-  246 tests passing